 On leaving work, he bumps into his live in girlfriend Julia (Jeananne Crowley), who tells him that their colleague Brian and his wife Elaine are coming for dinner.
 Frank gives his apologies as he’ll be late as he’s meeting with a potential Open University student.

 We then meet his possible protegé Rita (Julie Walters), a married Liverpudlian hairdresser who wants to learn about literature and herself before she has children.
 She’s a garrulous yet unconfident woman with a cracking sense of humour.
 She literally bursts into Frank’s life due to a broken door handle.

 Rita had never sat an examination at school seems terrified of the more educated students.
 But in time she’s the tonic to Frank’s gin with him responding to her inquisitiveness, frankness and honesty during this first meeting.
 Rita is more curious about him than her books and she quizzes him on everything and anything as he interviews her.

 The pair immediately develop a mutual rapport over a whisky.
 Rita’s humour and her breezy down to earth, less pompous and more refreshing chatty personality, brightening his day.
 It transpires Rita is actually named Susan, calling herself Rita after taking a liking to the name after her favourite author of a book she just read (which would be judging from Frank’s reaction to the title alone, would not fall into the classic novel category).

 Despite his self-confessed foibles – as a failed poet and appalling teacher with a drinking problem – she’s insistent he becomes her tutor.
-This as she likes him in spite of everything.
+This is as she likes him in spite of everything.
 She calls him

 “a crazy mad piss artist who wants to throw his students through the window”